by David J. Manura, (c) Scientific Instrument Services, Inc. 2004

 Now, lets look at our first example, the Einzel lens.
 All the initial steps of creating the potential arrays, refining the arrays, and setting up the workbench have been done for you, so all you need to do is load it up and view it.

-To do so, click the "View" button to load an existing SIMION Ion Optics Workbench ("IOB") file.
-"IOB file?" you say.
+To do so, click the View/Load Workbench button to load an existing SIMION Ion Optics Workbench (“IOB”) file.
+“IOB file?” ask.
 In SIMION, each project is stored in its own directory and consists of multiple files.
-The "IOB" file is the file that links all these files together.
+The “IOB” file is the project file that links all these other files together.

-The above shows what Einzel lens simulation results looks like loaded.
-It doesn't currently look like much, but the this is an X-Y cross sectional view of a three-electrode cylindrical lens with ion paths (blue) shown flying axial through it.
+After it loads click the Fly’m button to calculate particle trajectories.
+The above shows what Einzel lens simulation results looks like after it is loaded and the Fly’m has run.
+It doesn’t currently look like much, but this is an X-Y cross sectional view of a three-electrode cylindrical lens with ion paths (blue) shown flying axial through it.

-It's a little small.
-Let's zoom in.
-Make a "box selection" around the area to zoom in on by holding the left mouse button on one corner of your zoom area, dragging the mouse to the second corner of your zoom area, and releasing your left mouse button as such:
+It’s a little small to see.
+Let’s zoom in.
+Make a “box selection” around the area to zoom in on by holding the left mouse button on one corner of your zoom area, dragging the mouse to the second corner of your zoom area, and releasing your left mouse button as such:

 But what are the exact potentials on each electrode?
-To find out, click the "PA" tab and then click "Fadj" (fast adjust).
+To find out, click the PAs tab and then click Fast Adjust Voltages….

 Notice that the first electrode in the potential energy map has moved higher as expected.
-In the non-demo version you would typically now press the "Fly'm" button to instantly refly the ions under this new potential energy condition to see how this affect the ion paths.
-However, this button is grayed-out in the demo version.
+You would typically next press the Fly’m button to instantly re-fly the ions under this new potential energy condition to see how this affect the ion paths.
+(This button may be grayed-out in some demo versions.)

 More Viewing

-Another useful feature in SIMION is to be able to see inside a geometry.
-First, let's get back to the 3D isomeric view (press the "WB View" tab, press "3D Iso", and then zoom in on an area):
+Another useful feature in SIMION is the ability to see inside a geometry.
+First, let’s get back to the 3D isomeric view (press the 3D Iso button, and then zoom in on an area):

 We can now easily see the ion flight path within the cylindrical rings.